Shandilya Ashram: Locations

 In the Brahmavana village of the Samastipur district in the Mithila region of Bihar, it is believed that during the ancient period there was an ashram of the sage Shandilya.
 A temple attributed to the Vedic sage Shandilya is being built at the village.

 In the state of Rajasthan, the Aravali valley of the Pratapgarh district is believed to be the Tapobhumi of Shandilya Rishi in the Treta Yuga.
 There is a 400 years old Shiva temple known as Nilkanth Mahadev Mandir at Kherot Panchayat.
 According to the Mahant Mohan Bharti of the temple, there is a legend that sage Shandilya performed penance here.
 The nature here anoints the Shivalinga of the temple with a stream of water all year round.
 Since the colour of the Shivalinga is green, it is named Nilkanth Mahadev.

+In the state of Maharashtra, there was an ashram of Shandilya Rishi in the Chakan town of the Pune district.
+It was located at the campus of the Chakreshwar Mahadev Mandir.
+In the premises of the temple, there is Samadhi Sthal Mandir of the sage Shandilya.
+According to legend, it is believed that Shandilya Rishi lived his last moments at this place.